 If you’re an asset manager, asset owner, or hedge fund manager looking to scale, manual Excel spreadsheets or flush/fill systems just won’t cut it.
-You need a tool that’s robust enough to meet your growing needs.
+You need to procure an IMS tool that’s robust enough to meet your growing needs.

 But what tool do you need?